carrotdip/Pewlett-Hackard-Analysis/README.md

 ## Results
 * There are approximately 330,000 current employees of which 90,000 are eligible for retirement.
 * There are approximately 1,500 employees who are eligible for the mentorship program.
-* There are approximately 29,000 Senior Engineers/Senior Staff employees retiring and 13,000 Engineers/Senior Staff retiring.
+* There are approximately 29,000 Senior Engineer/Staff employees retiring.
-*
+* There are approximately 13,000 Engineer/Staff employees retiring.
 ## Summary
 There are approximately 90,000 roles that need to be filled following the "silver tsunami".
 Of those, approximately 29,000 will need to be Senior Engineers/Senior Staff roles, and 13,000 will need to be Engineers and Staff.
 There are approximately 1,500 employees who are eligible to mentor and train the new recruits.
 If implemented, that would be 60 mentees per mentor, which is a substantial amount.
 I would conclude that there are not enough qualified, retirement-ready employees in each department to mentor the next generation of Pewlett-Hackard employees.
-I would recommend an additional query to look for qualified, non-retiring employees who will be able to play a role in the mentorship program.
+To fill the Senior employee roles, I would recommend a query to determine the eligibility of current Engineer and Staff level employees for a promotion based on seniority.
+This will better aid in filling the almost 60,000 roles that will be open soon.
+This will also shift the demand for Senior level staff to the Engineer/Staff level and make it easier for recruitment.
 I would recommend an additional query to determine the count of current employees by title.
-This will provide additional insight on the distribution of employees as Pewlett-Hackard as well as which roles need to be filled when compared to the retiring_titles table.
-This will aid in determining which roles have the highest or lowest demand.
+This will provide additional insight on the distribution of employees at Pewlett-Hackard as well as which roles need to be filled when compared to the retiring_titles table.
+This will aid in determining which roles have the highest or lowest demand, and drive the recruitment of future employees.